Scholarship applications for September 2021 course entry open in March 2021 and for January 2022 entry they open in October 2021.

-The University’s deposits scheme for international students means that if you hold an unconditional offer you will be required to make a payment of £4,000 before you are given a student visa support letter, which may be used to apply for your visa for entry to the UK.
+The University’s deposit scheme for international students means that if you hold an unconditional offer you will be required to make a payment of £4,000 before you are given a CAS letter (Certificate of Acceptance), which may be used to apply for your visa for entry to the UK.

 If you already have an ELQ you are ineligible to apply for a scholarship.
 So, if you are a graduate applying for another undergraduate degree or a Masters graduate applying for a postgraduate degree you are treated as an ELQ student.

 The only exception to this is if your international Masters qualification is regarded as equivalent to a UK undergraduate degree.
 Please see our overseas academic qualifications equivalency guide (PDF).

 Please contact the Scholarships Office on [email protected] if you are unsure.

 Yes.
 You are welcome to apply for as many external awards as you wish, as well as one type of scholarship from the University of Westminster.

 Please note that if your course falls into one or more of the below categories then you are not eligible to apply for a scholarship:

 Professional courses (eg RIBA pt III, ACCA, CIMA, CiLEX)

 As an EU student with pre-settled or settled status and paying Home fees you are eligible to apply for our undergraduate scholarships if you qualify to receive the maintenance loan from SLC (Student Loans Company) and meet all other scholarship conditions.

 If you are applying for a postgraduate course and you have Home Fee status, you can apply for our Home Postgraduate scholarships.